zhengfuli/graphs/intro.md

 # DataScape

 <b>Project Proposal:</b> Using ConceptNet and Google Knowledge Graph, we'll generate semantic wordmaps based on Sustainable Materials Management (SMM) topics and Points of Light (POL) volunteer project opportunities and categories.
-Topic clusters will be used as filters with the Google News API.
+Topic clusters will be used as filters with the Google News API and to fetch images from Flickr.
 Wordmap trees will be navigable using split-screen displays to view other D3 graphs, an international map, and (time permitting) interactive brain voxel diagrams using pycortex.

 [ConceptNet.io<!--target-->](http://ConceptNet.io) - Multilingual Knowledge Graph